 3. Process Routing

-When modeling the Process, it is necessary to include the routing rules that will help determining the path to be followed by the process flow when reaching an Exclusive or Inclusive Gateway.
+When modeling the Process, include the routing rules that will help determining the path the process flow follows when reaching a Gateway.

-Select the path to be defined as Default Path and then, click the Else icon.
+Select the path to be defined as Default Path and, click the Else icon.

-Once you have defined the default path, Bizagi will show the flow with an 'else' tag.
+Once you have defined the default path, Bizagi shows the flow with an 'else' tag.
 Next, select the path where Bizagi will evaluate a set of conditions.
-And click on the Add Expression icon.
+Click the Add Expression icon.

-Click on Add expression in order to create a condition.
-Click on it again whenever you want to add a condition to the set.
+Click Add expression to create a condition.
+Click it again whenever you want to add a condition to the set.

-Type the process attribute (previously defined in the Forms step) and build the condition according to your Business needs.
+Provide the process attribute (defined in the Forms step) and build the condition according to your Business needs.

 In our case, the request has to be approved when the Total Amount exceeds $100USD.

-Click Save and repeat the previous steps per Gateway.
+Click Save and repeat the previous steps for the Gateway.

-Click on the activity where you want to configure the assigned user then, select the Settings icon located in the Pie Menu and go to the Performers configuration.
+Click the activity where you want to configure the assigned user then, select the Settings icon located in the Pie Menu and go to the Performers configuration.

 •Those created manually by users on the Work Portal.

-For more information on manually created groups, please refer to Managing User Groups.
+For more information on manually created groups, refer to Managing User Groups.

-If you wish to delete a user or a group from your performers list, click on the trash icon by their name.
+To delete a user or a group from your performers list, click the trash icon by their name.

-Once you're done setting up work allocation, you can set up your task's alarms for each task individually.
-To do so, click on the Settings icon on the Pie Menu, and then click on the Alarms tab.
+Once you're done setting allocating work, you can set up alarms for each task individually.
+To do so, click the Settings icon on the Pie Menu, and then click the Alarms tab.

 On this menu you can choose who receives an email notification when the task expires and whether or not this alarm is enabled.

-To enable the alarm, click on the enable switch and tick the users to which the notification will be delivered.
+To enable the alarm, click the Enable switch and check the users to whom the notification will be delivered.

-When your process is finished and you have validated thoroughly that it behaves as expected, you can publish it in your Work Portal from the Manage Live Process dashboard if you are the process owner.
+When your process is ready and you have thoroughly validated that it behaves as expected, you can publish it in your Work Portal from the Manage Live Process dashboard if you are the process owner.

-Follow the detail provided at publish in order to release your new process for your end users to start working on it.
+Follow the details provided at publish to release your new process for your end users can start working with it.